fghaas/fghaas.github.io/content/articles/blog/getting-out-of-meeting-hell-managers.md

-If you are a conscientious manager and you feel a sense of responsibility and obligation to your team, and this makes you hesitate to consider the option to leave, then that reflects nobly on your character but know this: that responsibility is contigent on everyone’s employment in one organization, and it ends the day your employment contract (or theirs) terminates.
+If you are a conscientious manager and you feel a sense of responsibility and obligation to your team, and this makes you hesitate to consider the option to leave, then that reflects nobly on your character but know this: that responsibility is contingent on everyone’s employment in one organization, and it ends the day your employment contract (or theirs) terminates.
 That may sound harsh, but that’s the breaks of the game, and you shouldn’t let that hold you up,